Feldberg (Black Forest): Climate

-Feldberg features a subalpine climate (Köppen: Dfc), for that its summers are mild enough to have less than four months with an average mean temperature above 10º Celsius.
-The annual mean temperature is around 3.9 °C (30-year mean from 1981–2010), up 0.6 °C compared with the period from 1961–1990; their temperature gradients are lower than those in adjacent valleys.
+Feldberg features a subalpine climate (Köppen: Dfc), for its summers are mild enough to have fewer than four months with an average mean temperature above 10 C. The annual mean temperature according to the 30-year mean from 1981–2010 is around 3.9 °C, up 0.6 C-change compared with the period from 1961–1990; temperature gradients are lower than those in adjacent valleys.
 During winter, there are long periods of sunshine, due to the low condensation point.
 This also means that the Feldberg has relatively mild winters; the surrounding valleys having noticeably colder temperatures.
 The lowest temperature ever recorded was −30.7 °C on 10 February 1956.
 The average rain/snowfall amount is 1637 mm per year which is very high compared with Germany as a whole.
 On 97% of the survey marks of the German Weather Service lower figures are reported.
 Over the years snowfall has been reported in every calendar month.
 On average the Feldberg is covered in snow for 157 days per year.
 Because of its exposed location, wind speeds of hurricane force – up to 130 km/h – are possible throughout the year.